GerardReaver/GerardReaver/README.md

 ## 📫 Connect with me

-Feel free to explore my repos and follow along as I continue to grow and share work in public health, policing, and data analytics.
+Feel free to explore my repos and follow along as I continue to grow and share work in policing, public health and data analytics.